 Small is the new green

 Increasing environmental awareness along with economic and demographic trends favor smaller house sizes.
 Many cities are doing their part by updating zoning codes to allow cottage housing and small backyard cottages (detached ADU's) on residentially zoned lots.
 Seattle and Portland are two cities which allow backyard cottages up to 800 sq. ft. in size.
-These small houses provide opportunities for families, while increasing housing stock, density and affordability.
+These small houses provide opportunities for families, while increasing housing stock density and diversity.
 Continue reading for more information about small house design and Seattle's backyard cottage ordinance or contact us to find out if your lot is eligible for a backyard cottage.

 Aging in place is a catch phrase for seniors maintaining independence by living at home as long as possible, a goal most of us share.
 Unfortunately, many factors may conspire against this dream.
 Typical houses and living environments often don’t often favor seniors.
 In many instances our homes are not accessible for those with mobility impairments and may be located away from family and services.